Two more cases of BA.5 variant found in Maharashtra | Health

 Maharashtra on Tuesday reported two more cases of the BA.5 variant of coronavirus, the state health department said.
 Both the patients, found in Thane city, had been vaccinated.

-They recovered from the latest infection in home isolation, the department added in a press release.
+They recovered from the infection in home isolation, the department said in a press release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)